Learning to Ask Informative Questions: Enhancing LLMs with Preference Optimization and Expected Information Gain: Analysis

 \section{Analysis}

-First of all, following~\citet{INLG23}, we examine the types of questions that models ask: \emph{constraint seeking} (CS) are questions about a feature shared by more candidates, whereas \emph{hypothesis scanning} (HS) are questions about a specific candidate.
+First of all, following~\citet{INLG23}, we examine the types of questions that models ask: \emph{constraint seeking} (CS) are questions about a feature shared by more candidates, whereas \emph{hypothesis scanning} (HS) are questions about one single candidate.
 In every test set apart from BigBench, zero-shot asks more CS with lower informativeness than DPO (Table \ref{tab:typeQs}: EIG for CS questions has a $+0.17$ compared to zero-shot).
-DPO seems to identify a subset of the original candidate sets through one or more CS, then asks HS questions to guess the target.
-By looking at the data, we saw that DPO narrows down to the relevant candidate subset by initially posing a series of CS questions.
-Subsequently, it moves to mostly coherent HS: this holds also with abstract concepts, unseen during sampling, as illustrated in Figure~\ref{fig:example}.
+In every test set apart from BigBench, we further observe DPO asking more HS questions than the zero-shot.
+Overall, DPO seems to follow a more effective information-seeking strategy: DPO narrows down to the relevant candidate subset by initially posing a series of CS questions, subsequently moving to mostly coherent HS.
+This holds also with abstract concepts, unseen during sampling, as illustrated in Figure~\ref{fig:example}.

 \cut{ }